patrikhuber/superviseddescent/README.md

 Contributions are very welcome! (best in the form of pull requests.)
 Please use Github issues for any bug reports, ideas, and discussions.

-If you use this code in your own work, please cite the following paper: _Random Cascaded-Regression Copse for Robust Facial Landmark Detection_, Z. Feng, P. Huber, J. Kittler, W. Christmas, X.J.
-Wu, IEEE Signal Processing Letters, Vol: 22(1), 2015 (http://ieeexplore.ieee.org/xpl/articleDetails.jsp?tp=&arnumber=6877655).
+If you use this code in your own work, please cite the following paper: _Fitting 3D Morphable Models using Local Features_, P. Huber, Z. Feng, W. Christmas, J. Kittler, M. Rätsch, IEEE International Conference on Image Processing (ICIP) 2015, Québec City, Canada (http://arxiv.org/abs/1503.02330).

-(_We are working on publishing a paper that more closely resembles this library, and we will replace the previously mentioned paper here with the new one as soon as it is published._)